PaloAltoNetworks/prisma_channel_resources/panw-partner-wiki-main/contents/labs/SpringShell_Attack_&_Protect.md

 These set of instructions are written to incorporate several components.
 Namely:
 - Discuss how Prisma Cloud offers both Agent & Agentless, the benfits of each, but most importantly the need for Agents for all critical workloads.
-- The recent Critical Vulnerabilities such as Log4Shell & SpringShell, their risks, acclearting of vulnerabilities, and how attackers often have significant amount of time on average to exploit these types of vulnerabilities before cusomters can fix them.
+- The recent Critical Vulnerabilities such as Log4Shell & SpringShell, their risks, accelerating rate of vulnerabilities, and how attackers often have significant amount of time on average to exploit these types of vulnerabilities before customers can fix them.
 - Why Runtime Defense & Deploying a Container Defender
 - Why WAAS & enabling it
 - Why shifting left with Prisma Cloud and setting up security gates through the entire application lifecycle process adds additional layers of defense to block vulnerable and non-compliant images from being built and deployed.